-In the past ten years, 3D home design has advanced significantly.
+In the past 10 years, 3D home design has advanced significantly.
 Technology is becoming a fundamental component of the home design process.
 The two are completely interwoven, and both continue to reinvent themselves nearly daily.

 Source: Pinterest

-3D home designs make interiors more intelligent
+3D home designs make interiors more intelligent.

-Use of home design app
+Use of home design apps

 Whether you’re working with an architect or doing the design work yourself, computer and smartphone apps will be useful whether you’re starting from scratch or remodelling an existing structure.
 One clear benefit of using home design software instead of hiring a professional designer is the significant savings in cost that can be realised.
 What’s more, you’ll be in charge the whole time, which is very crucial because you’re the one who understands best how your future home will be used.